jamesu/rucksack/README.markdown

     script/setup

-Next, run it either by pointing Phusion Passenger to the public folder, or run the local server, e.g.:
+To run it, refer to your favorite rails setup guide.
+If you need a simple development instance, executing the following should work:

-    script/rails server
+    script/rails server -p <port>

 Finally, login.
 The default credentials are: